 Still, there’s always Nissan’s 350Z.
 Lusty 3.5-litre V6, rear-wheel drive, looks that have stood the test of time remarkably well and its rough-around-the-edges character appeals so much more than the near perfectly mannered Mk5 Golf GTI that costs similar money

-For £500 under our budget you’ll find imported examples with around 100,000 miles and for a similar amount over budget UK cars with similar mileage.
+You'll pay in excess of £15,000 for low mileage examples today, but for £500 under our budget you’ll find imported examples with around 100,000 miles and for a similar amount over budget UK cars with similar mileage.
 GT Packs are common and the 276bhp V6 is still considered bombproof from a mechanical point of view.
 Clutches need replacing every 40,000 miles but, this aside, rear-drive, six-cylinder coupe action doesn’t come much more affordable.

 The 1525kg kerb weight restricts its 0-60mph time to 5.9sec and the 350Z was limited to 155mph, but it’s still plenty quick enough on road and track when you get into the meat of the V6’s 268lb ft of torque.
 Where once BMW’s E30 325i was the entry point of choice for cheap rear-drive thrills, today I give you the 350Z.

 Renault Sport Mégane 230 F1 Team R26 - Ian Eveleigh